mcpython4-coding/Documentation/chat/command/Command.md

         function add_subcommand(self, subcommand)

             add an new subcommand to this
-            :param subcommand: the subcommand to add
+            :param subcommand: the subcommand to add or an ParseType
-            :return: itself
+            :return: the object invoked on (the self)

     class Command extends event.Registry.IRegistryContent

+        base class for every command

-        variable TYPE
+        variable TYPE - the type defintion for the registry

         static function insert_parse_bridge(parsebridge: ParseBridge)